Flip through almost any Tallinn guidebook, and Kadriorg is inevitably reduced to a piece of “imperial heritage”.

 - Tammsaare and Vilde House Museums — The beautifully preserved homes of two Estonian writers.
 Perfect for seeing what an intellectual’s apartment looked like in the early 20th century.

-- Lower Tallinn Lighthouse — A tiny historic lighthouse hidden among the trees behind Kumu.
+- Lower Tallinn Lighthouse — A tiny historic lighthouse tucked among the trees behind Kumu.
 You can’t climb it at the moment, but it’s a charming curiosity to stumble across.

 Where to Eat in Kadriorg

-After a walk through the park, Kadriorg is a surprisingly pleasant place to stop for food or coffee.
+After a walk through the park, Kadriorg is a straightforward place to stop for food or coffee.

-- For dinner: Mantel & Korsten is a lovely restaurant set in a cosy wooden villa (they have a Michelin Bib Gourmand).
-If you want something easy and cheerful, Cantina Carramba serves hearty Mexican food.
+- For dinner: Mantel & Korsten is a superb restaurant set in a wooden villa (they hold a Michelin Bib Gourmand).
+If you want something easy, Cantina Carramba serves hearty Mexican food.

 - For coffee & cake: Head to Gourmet Coffee Kadriorg, or grab a seat at Katharinenthal Café — in summer, its terrace looks straight over the Swan Pond.

-- For a quick bite: There’s a Reval Café inside the Kumu Art Museum.
+- For a quick bite: There is a Reval Café inside the Kumu Art Museum.
 You can go in without needing a museum ticket.

 How to Get to Kadriorg

-Kadriorg is incredibly easy to reach from Tallinn Old Town.
+Getting to Kadriorg from Tallinn Old Town is simple.
 Tram lines 1 and 3 connect the city centre with the park (Kadriorg stop) in about 10 minutes.

-Many visitors simply walk along Narva Road, but a much more pleasant route is to turn into the quieter side streets like J. Poska, F. R. Kreutzwaldi or Koidula.
-These leafy avenues take you past Kadriorg’s charming wooden villas and give you a much better sense of the neighbourhood than the busy main road.
+Many visitors walk along Narva Road, but a far better route is to turn into the side streets like J. Poska, F. R. Kreutzwaldi or Koidula.
+These avenues take you past the wooden villas and give you a proper sense of the neighbourhood.

 A Walk from the Old Town to Kadriorg

 One of the best ways to explore Kadriorg is to walk there from the Old Town and make a slow loop through the park.
-This route takes about 2 hours at an easy pace (longer if you stop at the museums).
+This route takes about 2 hours (longer if you stop at the museums).

 Kadriorg fits perfectly into a short visit.
 If you’re planning a quick trip, see → my 2 Days in Tallinn itinerary.